sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 * {{% staticref "files/3._Missa_Defunctorum_LatinEnglish.pdf" %}}My own version as a PDF{{% /staticref %}}
 * Fish Eaters[^3]
 * Biretta Books[^4]
+* _The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English_[^5]

  # Missa Defunctorum